MosheGroot/42projects_archive/ft_printf/README.md

 # ft_printf project

-  Little project with pretty optimized integer convertions and really slow (my fault) long arifmetics for floats.
+  Little project with pretty optimized integer conversions and really slow (my fault) long arithmetic for floats.

-  Languare: C
+  Language: C

 ## Goal:
-  Create own printf with most of flags and specifiers, but without buffer managment.
+  Create the own printf with most of the flags and specifiers, but without buffer management.

 ## Result: